Publishing an HTTP Live Stream

 Zencoder is a cloud-based video and audio encoding solution.
-It can be used for on-demand and / or live video encoding and has the ability to scale very easily.
+It can be used for on-demand and/or live video encoding and has the ability to scale very easily.
 They aim to deliver the fastest encoding speeds and also support HLS.
-Visit their documentation on how to get started with live streaming HLS to and S3 bucket with Zencoder.
+Visit their documentation on how to get started using Zencoder with S3.
 The stream URL will be needed to accelerate the stream via KeyCDN as outlined in the “Delivering HLS content with KeyCDN” section below.

 Wowza streaming engine, developed by Wowza Media Systems is a media streaming software that is used for the streaming of live and on-demand video, audio, and rich Internet applications.
 With options to deploy on-premise or in the cloud and with key features such as HQ streaming, unlimited transcoding, any media to any device, etc. it allows for flexibility and customization.
 Wowza supports many standard streaming protocols including HLS, RTMP, HDS, MPEG, etc.

 IIS Media Services Software